-Desloratadine, one of the two active ingredients of CLARINEX-D®12 HOUR Extended Release Tablets, is a white to off-white powder that is slightly soluble in water, but very soluble in ethanol and propylene glycol.
-It has an empirical formula: C19H19ClN2 and molecular weight of 310.8.
+Desloratadine, 1 of the 2 active ingredients of CLARINEX-D 12 HOUR Extended Release Tablets, is a white to off-white powder that is slightly soluble in water, but very soluble in ethanol and propylene glycol.
+It has an empirical formula: C19H19ClN2 and a molecular weight of 310.8.
 The chemical name is 8-chloro-6,11-dihydro-11-(4-piperdinylidene)-5H-benzo[5,6] cyclohepta [1,2-b]pyridine and has the following structure:

-Pseudoephedrine sulfate, the other active ingredient of CLARINEX-D®12 HOUR Extended Release Tablets, is the synthetic salt of one of the naturally occurring dextrorotatory diastereomer of ephedrine and is classified as an indirect sympathomimetic amine.
+Pseudoephedrine sulfate, the other active ingredient of CLARINEX-D 12 HOUR Extended Release Tablets, is the synthetic salt of one of the naturally occurring dextrorotatory diastereomers of ephedrine and is classified as an indirect sympathomimetic amine.
 Pseudoephedrine sulfate is a colorless hygroscopic crystal or white, hygroscopic crystalline powder, practically odorless, with a bitter taste.
 It is very soluble in water, freely soluble in alcohol, and sparingly soluble in ether.
-The empirical formula for pseudoephedrine sulfate is (C10H15NO)2 •H2SO4; the chemical name is benzenemethanol, α-[1-(methylamino) ethyl]-,[S-(R*,R*)]-, sulfate (2:1)(salt); and the chemical structure is:
+The empirical formula for pseudoephedrine sulfate is (C10H15NO)2•H2SO4; the chemical name is benzenemethanol, α-[1-(methylamino) ethyl]-,[S-(R*,R*)]-, sulfate (2:1)(salt); and the chemical structure is: